Legal

 3. Use of the Service

-3.2 You agree that You should keep your passwords in strict confidentiality.
-You shall not communicate your password and your login details to any third parties.
-You are responsible for all the activities that occur under your password or account.
-We will not be liable for any loss or damage arising from your failure to properly safeguard your account or password.
-If You suspect any unauthorized use of your login details, You must immediately notify us by sending an email to [email protected].
+3.3 You agree that You should keep your login details (username and password) in strict confidentiality.
+You shall not communicate your login details to any third parties.
+You are solely responsible for all the activities that occur under your account or using your login details.
+We will not be liable for any loss or damage arising from your failure to properly safeguard your account or login details.
+If You suspect or become aware of any unauthorised access or use of your login details, You must immediately notify us by sending an email to [email protected].

 3.4 If we detect suspicious behaviour or activity on your account, your account will be blocked for 24 hours for security purposes.
 This usually happens if You frequently try to delete and re-add pages to avoid renewing or upgrading your subscription plan.
 If the suspicious behaviour or the activity continues, your account will be blocked for longer periods and possibly for a permanent period.

-3.6 You agree that You will use the Service in a lawful manner and You will not or permit any other party (including other users) to violate personal rights, privacy rights, intellectual property rights, confidentiality rights and any other legally protected rights of any other person or entity.
+3.6 You agree that You will use the Service in a lawful manner, in compliance with the ToS, the applicable laws and regulations.
+You will not or permit any other party (including other users) to violate personal rights, privacy rights, intellectual property rights, confidentiality rights and any other legally protected rights of any other person or entity.

-3.13 You accept that You will defend and indemnify us together with our directors, employees, consultants and affiliates from and against every claim brought by a third party, and any related direct and direct liability, damage, loss and expense arising out of or connected with (i) your use of, or misuse of the Service; (ii) your violation of any provision of the ToS, any representation or warranty referenced in these ToS, or any applicable law or regulation; (iii) your violation of any third party right, including any intellectual property right or publicity, confidentiality, other property, or privacy right; or (iv) any dispute or issue between You and any third party.
-You also agree to cooperate with our defense of the said claims.
+3.12 You accept that You will defend and indemnify us together with our directors, employees, consultants and affiliates from and against every claim brought by a third party, and any related direct and indirect liability, damage, loss and expense arising out of or connected with (i) your use of, or misuse of the Service; (ii) your violation of any provision of the ToS, any representation or warranty referenced in the ToS, or any applicable law or regulation; (iii) your violation of any third party right, including any intellectual property right or publicity, confidentiality, other property, or privacy right; or (iv) any dispute or issue between You and any third party.
+You also agree to cooperate with our defence of the said claims.

 4. Adding users to your account

-4.1 In accordance with your subscription plan, You can authorize individuals within your entity to access and use the Service (“Authorized User(s)”).
-You will ensure that all Authorized Users keep their login details and passwords strictly confidential.
-The Authorized Users will abide by the ToS and You will be liable for actions and omissions of the Authorized Users.
+4.1 In accordance with your subscription plan, You can authorise individuals within your entity to access and use the Service (“authorised User(s)”).
+You will ensure that all Authorised Users keep their login details strictly confidential.
+The Authorised Users will abide by the ToS and You will be liable for actions and omissions of the Authorised Users as if they were your own.

-4.2 Each Authorized User must use their personal username and password to access the Service.
-The Authorized Users shall not let others use their usernames and passwords to access the Service.
-If We notice that any Authorized User under your subscription plan shares their access credentials with others, lets others access and use the Service with their access credentials or acts in violation of these ToS, We can immediately suspend or cancel your subscription at our discretion.
+4.2 Each Authorised User must use their personal username and password to access the Service.
+The Authorised Users shall not let others use their login details to access the Service.
+If We notice that any Authorised User under your subscription plan shares their login details with others, lets others access and use the Service with their login details or acts in violation of the ToS, We can immediately suspend or cancel your subscription at our discretion.

 5. Security and privacy of your personal data